-Face masks and coronavirus (COVID-19): requirements in Australian states and territories
+Face masks and COVID-19: requirements in Australian states and territories

 Check your state or territory health department website for advice about whether you and your teenage child should wear a face mask where you live.
 It’s important to stay up to date because recommendations and requirements might change quickly in your local area.

-How teenagers might feel about face masks during coronavirus (COVID-19)
+How teenagers might feel about face masks during COVID-19

 Teenagers might have mixed and varying feelings about face masks.
 For example, teenagers might: